AvailLang/Avail/README.md

 OVERVIEW
 --------------------------------------------------------------------------------

+If you would simply like to use Avail in a JVM project, you can import a prebuilt version of Avail as a dependency.
+See the [Avail Gradle Plugin](/avail-plugin/README.md) for more details on how to accomplish this.
+You can also refer to our [sample project](/samples/sample-project) to see how Avail can be incorporated into a JVM project.

 This document describes the entire process of obtaining, installing, configuring, and running the Avail development workbench.
 Depending on how you obtained Avail, whether it is a first time installation, and what utilities are